TheRacingLion/Discord-SelfBot/README.md

 #### `avatars`

-This is the folder where you drag and drop your avatar images to, if you enabled avatar rotating.
+This is the folder where you drag and drop your avatar images if you enabled avatar rotating.

 #### `config.json`

 This is the main config file.
-Inside you will see several options, this is what each one means:
+Inside you will see several options.
+This is what each one means:

-- `token` is your discord token. (if you dont know what a discord token is, or how to get yours [**check out this tutorial made by me**](https://github.com/TheRacingLion/Discord-SelfBot/wiki/Discord-Token-Tutorial))
+- `token` is your Discord token. (if you don't know what a Discord token is, or how to get yours, [**check out this tutorial made by me**](https://github.com/TheRacingLion/Discord-SelfBot/wiki/Discord-Token-Tutorial))
 - `ownerID` is your discord ID
-- `prefix` is the desired prefix for bot commands (can use `@mention ` if you want the prefix to be your discord mention)
+- `prefix` is the desired prefix for bot commands (can use `@mention ` if you want the prefix to be your Discord mention)
-- `rotatePlayingGame`, if you want your discord playing game to rotate games (from the `games.json` file)
+- `rotatePlayingGame`, if you want your Discord playing game to rotate games (from the `games.json` file)
 - `rotatePlayingGameTime`, if you do want the game to rotate, this is the time interval you want for it (in milliseconds)
 - `rotatePlayingGameInStreamingStatus`, if you do want the game to rotate, if you want it to rotate in streaming status
-- `rotateAvatarImage`, if you want your discord avatar image to rotate (from the images in `config/avatars` folder)
+- `rotateAvatarImage`, if you want your Discord avatar image to rotate (from the images in `config/avatars` folder)
 - `rotateAvatarImageTime`, if you do want the avatar to rotate, this is the time interval you want for it (in milliseconds)
-- `defaultStatus`, the default discord status to show on your account.
+- `defaultStatus`, the default Discord status to show on your account.
 Either "online", "idle", "dnd" (Do Not Disturb) or "invisible"
 - `mentionNotificator` (if you want to have your mentions notified)
   + `inConsole` (as a log to console)
   + `inNotificationChannel` (as a message sent to the notification channel)